 Alice (Ruby) Carmichael During Memorial Endowed Scholarships

-A bequest from the estate of alumna Margaret E. During (BA ’75; BPR ’81 with distinction) in memory of her mother, provides for two endowed scholarships in the areas of business administration and applied human nutrition or family studies and gerontology.
+A bequest from the estate of alumna Margaret E. During (BA ’75; BPR ’81 with distinction) in memory of her mother, provides for two endowed scholarships in the areas of business administration and applied human nutrition or aging and family science.
 Maggie During was a recipient of numerous scholarships and awards for academic excellence and leadership ability.
 She was twice elected president of the Mount Students’ Union (1971-73) and served as a member of the Board of Governors.
 The scholarships are awarded annually to students with high academic standing.

 Dr. Elizabeth Weber Endowed Scholarship